 - If the court requires it, file a list of creditors’ claims you have approved and denied.

 - If required, file a federal estate tax return within nine months after death.
 (Most estates are not large enough to owe federal estate tax).

 When the creditor’s claim period has passed, you’ve paid debts and filed all necessary tax returns, and any disputes have been settled, you’re ready to distribute all remaining property to the beneficiaries.
 You’ll need to:

 - Mail a notice to heirs and beneficiaries that the final hearing is coming up unless you obtain every potential heir’s consent to waive a hearing and file with the court.
 (This must be done a certain period of time before the hearing; the court will have a rule.)

 - File proof you mailed the notice as required.

 - Get the court’s permission to distribute property.

 - Transfer assets to the new owners and get receipts.

 - After you distribute assets and all matters are concluded, file receipts and ask the court to release you from your duties.

 Death can create a crisis of property and relationships focused on the Personal Representative.
+As you can see the process is fairly involved and there is plenty of opportunity for mistakes.
+With probate lawyer Steve Bailey guiding you through the process, offering compassionate and honest advice, you can be confident that it will be done correctly and efficiently.
 Contact us to guide you through estate administration.